 - Loan interest rate (if financed)

-However, auto dealer bonds are available to protect customers against car dealerships that are not following regulations.
+However, bonds for auto dealers are available to protect customers against car dealerships that are not following regulations.
+Car dealership statistics have shown that only 37% of auto dealers implement compliance training.
 Next time you are looking at auto dealers, make sure they have a bond in place that can protect you.

 So, what does this tell us about the used car buying process?
 For dealers, it means customers are getting smarter about what to look for.
 For future buyers, it means that there are a lot more items to check off your list before pulling out a checkbook.
 While buying used seems like a great way to save money, there is a high probability you could be dealing with repairs or hidden costs further down the line.